chrisvwx/taxFoo.jl/README.md

 tax brackets and deductions (for example FICA taxes), but does not provide data earlier than 1960.
-Taxsim is a wonderful tool which we we will continue comparing with and working to understand, but we will not refer to it in the rest of this README.
+Taxsim is a wonderful tool which we we will continue comparing with and working to understand, but we will not use or refer to it in the rest of this README.

 The next figure shows an animation of US income tax from 1862 to 2024, with all incomes converted into 2024 dollars using [CPI](https://www.minneapolisfed.org/about-us/monetary-policy/inflation-calculator/consumer-price-index-1800-) data from the Minneapolis Fed.
-There's so much history in this animation that it's almost hard to talk about.

 ![Animated tax brackts](incomeTax/animatedBrackets.gif)